 The son of one of them, Sir Edward, last in the series, was knighted at Charles II's coronation.
 In 1669 his London home, Hungerford House, was burned down, whereupon he established a market on the site.
 [Christopher Wren built it.
 He squandered money, and died in 1711].
 The market house was removed in 1860 when Charing Cross Railway Station was built.
 The bridge which carries the trains to the South Bank of the Thames is still called Hungerford Bridge.

-- E.L.
-(Jim) Davis, "Is your name Hungerford?", 1984
+- "Is your name Hungerford?", by E.L.
+(Jim) Davis, 1984